dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-Excel-to-analyze-Snowplow-data.md

 <a name="simple-analysis" />
 ## 4. Fetching data into Excel as a PivotTable or PivotChart Report

-In the above examples, we a cut of Snowplow data into Excel as a simple table.
+In the above examples, we a cut of DreamFactory data into Excel as a simple table.

 Often, however, it is nice to pull a larger data set into Excel directly as a PivotTable or PivotChart.
 This lets us slice and dice the data by different dimensions and metric combinations within Excel, enabling us to create multiple visualizations and explore the relationship between different variables in our data set.

-Importing data from Snowplow into Excel as a PivotTable or PivotChart is reasonably straightforward.
+Importing data from DreamFactory into Excel as a PivotTable or PivotChart is reasonably straightforward.
 The key thing to understand is that the data must be suitably formatted for Excel to correctly read it into the PivotTable or PivotChart.
-We've written a set of instructions on [formatting Snowplow data for OLAP analysis][olap-analysis]: those instructions apply here, as PivotTables / PivotCharts are a form of OLAP analysis.
+We've written a set of instructions on [formatting DreamFactory data for OLAP analysis][olap-analysis]: those instructions apply here, as PivotTables / PivotCharts are a form of OLAP analysis.

 To demonstrate, we're going to use the following query to generate our PivotChart report.
 (Refer to the [guide to formatting data for OLAP analysis] [olap-analysis] for instructions in how this was derived):